-In order for us to provide you with business alerts about scams, cyber crime and other issues that could impact your business, and our business newsletter which includes information about training opportunities, changes in legislation, events, funding opportunities, we collect the following personal information when you provide it to us:
+In order for us to provide you with business alerts about scams, cybercrime and issues that could impact your business, as well as information about training opportunities, changes in legislation, events, funding opportunities, advice and support - we may collect the following personal and business information when you provide it to us:

 How we use your personal information

-We use your personal information to provide you with Public Protection Alerts, and to send you our regular newsletter, as you requested.
+We use your personal information to provide you with business alerts, news, information, training and event details.

 How long your personal data will be kept